-Mawere (2014) agrees with Hobsbawm et al. (1983) and Mammo (1999) by postulating that IK is a set of ideas, beliefs and practices of a specific locale that has been used persistently by its people to fully interact with their environment, including protecting that environment.
-It should be understood that developing Ik skills to protect the environment does not involve prescribing procedures and rules to the formal environment setting, but instead, it draws drawing skills and knowledge from wisdom and experience.
-Busia (1964, p.
-17) puts it as follows: "Traditional education sought to produce men and women who were not self-centred, who put the interest of group above personal interest".
-These men and women were innovative and represented "think tanks" of the society.
+Mawere, (2014) is equally in congruence with Hobsbawm et al. (1983) and Mammo (1999).
+Mawere postulates that IK is a set of ideas, beliefs and practices of specific locale that have been persistently used by its people to fully interact with their environment, including protecting that environment.
+It should be understood that developing IK skills to protect the environment does not involve prescribing set of procedures and rules in formal environment setting, but rather drawing skills and knowledge from wisdom and experience.
+As Busia (1964, p.
+17) puts it, 'Traditional education sought to produce men and women who were not self-centred, who put the interest of group above personal interest'.
+These men and women were innovative and represented 'Think tanks' of the society.

 Moreover, these indigenous skills of protecting the environment seem to have been sustained even in the pre-colonial era.
-The newly independent Namibian government was also concerned about the protection and conservation of its biodiversity and as a result a policy guideline to that effect was entrenched in the Constitution Republic of Namibia, Article 100 (Republic of Namibia).
-In addition, according to Article 100 of the Namibian constitution all natural resources are vested in the State, unless otherwise legally owned.
-This Article is supported by Article 95 (I) which stipulates:
+The newly independent Namibian government was concerned about the protection and conservation of its biodiversity, as a result, a policy guideline to that effect was entrenched in Article 100 of the national constitution of the Republic of Namibia (Republic of Namibia) In addition, Article 100 states that all natural resources are vested in the State, unless otherwise legally owned.
+This Article is supported by

+Article 95 (I) which stipulates that:

-"The state shall actively promote and maintain the welfare of the people by adopting policies which includes the maintenance of the ecosystems, essential ecological process and biological diversity of Namibia and utilisation of living natural resources on a sustainable basis for the benefit of all Namibians."
+The state shall actively promote and maintain the welfare of the people by adopting policies which includes the maintenance of the ecosystems, essential ecological process and biological diversity of Namibia and utilisation of living natural resources on a sustainable basis for the benefits of all Namibians.

-The inhabitants of the then Kavango could have settled in the area under study way before the founding of the international convention of wetlands.
+The inhabitants of then Kavango could have settled in the area under study way before the founding of the international convention of wetlands.
 To substantiate this argument, Shiremo (2016, p.
-12) observed that "the first military to visit the Eastern part of Kavango region was Major Curt von Francois in 1891".
-This is a sign that the inhabitants lived in the area under study before the founding of the wetlands convention.
-It is evident that wetlands and forests have been extant and protected seemly using IK and skills even though there is no documentation to authenticate this observation.
+12) observed that 'the first military to visit the Eastern part of Kavango region was Major Curt von François in 1891'.
+This is a sign that the inhabitants lived in the area under study way before the founding of the wetlands convention.
+It is evident that wetlands and forest have been extant and protected using the IK and traditional skills even though there is no documentation to authenticate this observation.

-Internationally, recent research has revealed that over the past 50 years human activities have changed ecosystems more rapidly and extensively than at any comparable period in history with more than 60% of the world's ecosystem degraded during this period (Millennium Ecosystem Assessment, 2005).
-In order for Namibia to protect its own environment, it has recognised the importance of making contributions to the global commons by sanctioning the following Global Environment Instruments: Forest Principles signed at Rio in 1992 and the Convention on Wetlands (Ramsar) in 1995.
-However, it should be noted that in 1971 wetlands became the first, and thus far the only, type of ecosystem to have their own international convention: The convention of wetlands of international importance.
+Internationally, recent research has revealed that over the past 50 years human activities have changed ecosystems more rapidly and extensively than at any comparable period in history with more than 60% of the world's ecosystem degraded (Millennium Ecosystem Assessment, 2005).
+In order for Namibia to protect its own environment, it has recognised the importance of making contribution to the global commons, by sanctioning the following Global Environment Instruments: Forest Principles signed at Rio in 1992 and convention on Wetlands (Ramsar) in 1995.
+However, it should be noted that in 1971 wetlands became the first, and so far, the only type of ecosystem to have their own international convention: convention of wetlands of international importance.

-The reasons behind the conventions were to highlight the importance of wetlands and forests, and why they should be protected.
-For the purpose of this research paper, wetlands may be broadly defined as areas where there is surface water, shallow marine or terrestrial, permanent or ephemeral (see the Ministry of Environment and Tourism, 2008).
-Whereas forests in the Namibian context could be broadly defined as fined as a large area of land covered with trees, shrubs, bushes, herbs and grass.
+The underlying reasons behind the conventions were to highlight the importance of wetlands and forest, and why they should be protected.
+For the purpose of this research paper wetlands may be broadly defined as areas where there is surface water, shallow marine or terrestrial, permanent or ephemeral, as cited in the Ministry of Environment and Tourism, (2008).
+Forests in the Namibian context could be broadly defined as a large area of land covered with trees, shrubs, bushes, herbs and grass.